This course may be taken prior to or during the same term.

 Most financial aid programs require that an applicant register at least half-time, maintain satisfactory academic progress, and show evidence of financial need.
 Receipt of a financial aid award does not guarantee financial aid in subsequent years.
 A student must reapply for financial aid each academic year.

-Students must have confirmed attendance prior to aid disbursing.
+Your professors must confirm your attendance in all courses each semester, prior to aid disbursing.

 These two-semester graduate student budgets are used to determine initial financial aid awards, but can be adjusted later in the year if tuition figures change.